3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/135736699-8ecb616b-9550-435c-b552-9825c702e7ec.png" width=350>
 <small><i>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</i></small>

-The plenoptic function describes the degrees of freedom of a light ray with the paramters: Irradiance, position, wavelength, time, angle, phase, polarization, and bounce.
+The plenoptic function describes the **degrees of freedom of a light ray with the paramters**: Irradiance, position, wavelength, time, angle, phase, polarization, and bounce.
 Light has the properties of waves.

 Like ocean waves, light waves have crests and troughs.
 * The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
 * **Wave phase** is the offset of a wave from a given point.
 When two waves cross paths, they either cancel each other out or compliment each other, depending on their phase.
 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.